STBrinkmann/DRIGLUCoSE/README.md

 Therefore, we present a distance-weighted, network-based model for quantifying the combined effects of local greenspace and SES on diabetes risk, from which we derive an area-based Diabetes Risk Index of Greenspace, Land Use and Socioeconomic Environments (DRI-GLUCoSE).
-The goal of the `DRIGLUCoSE` package is to provide a public package containing functions and code used in the development of the DRI-GLUCoSE Index.
+The goal of the `DRIGLUCoSE` package is to provide a public package containing functions and code used in the development of the DRI-GLUCoSE Index(Walker et al. 2022).

 # Installation